moonwave99/playa/site/data/blog/end-to-end-testing.md

 ## Run tests in isolation: the data problem

-In unit tests it is good practice to mock intermediate layers, as you have to just test the interface contract, e.g. if you are testing a library that makes calls to an external HTTP API, you want to ensure that you get some data back and your parse it properly.
+In unit tests it is good practice to mock intermediate layers, as you have to just test the [interface contract][design-by-contract], e.g. if you are testing a library that makes calls to an external HTTP API, you want to ensure that you get some data back and your parse it properly.

 Same applies for databases.
-But in an e2e environment, you want to test your app against a real database instance, to be certain that every part of the application works properly in the real life scenario.
+But in an e2e environment, you want to test your app against a **real database instance**, to be certain that every layer of the application harmoniously works in the real life scenario.

-The first problem I encountered, was to connect to a database at all in the Spectron environment.
-In order to provide you testing methods, Spectron runs your Electron app against a [WebDriver.IO][webdriver] instance, whose `userData` path is buried somewhere inside `/var`.
-Definitely not the one I expect to retrieve data from!
+The first problem I encountered, was to be able to connect to a database at all in the Spectron environment.
+In order to provide you testing methods, it runs your Electron app against a [WebDriver.IO][webdriver] instance, whose `userData` path is buried somewhere inside `/var`.
+Definitely not the one I expect to retrieve data from, usually `~/Library/Application Support/$AppName`.

 Luckily, there is an easy way to infere if the app is running in test mode, i.e. from an **environment variable**: